Mac Performance

 6. Manage your login items

 Login items are exactly what they sound like.
-When you log into your Mac, it will open certain apps automatically.
-The more of these there are, the longer it will take for your Mac to be ready to use.
+When you log into your Mac, it'll open certain apps automatically.
+The more of these there are, the longer it'll take for your Mac to be ready to use.
 Every now and then, you should check what these login items are and remove any that you don’t really need or want.

 You can manage your login items from your Mac’s System Preferences.
 However, this may not include certain background processes that also start with your Mac.
 You can see and remove these using MacKeeper’s Login Items feature.